Aliases for PACS1 Gene

 GeneCards Summary for PACS1 Gene

 PACS1 (Phosphofurin Acidic Cluster Sorting Protein 1) is a Protein Coding gene.
-Diseases associated with PACS1 include intellectual disability - craniofacial dysmorphism - cryptorchidism and mental retardation, autosomal dominant 17.
+Diseases associated with PACS1 include mental retardation, autosomal dominant 17 and intellectual disability-craniofacial dysmorphism-cryptorchidism syndrome.
 Among its related pathways are Infectious disease and Nef-mediates down modulation of cell surface receptors by recruiting them to clathrin adapters.
 GO annotations related to this gene include ion channel binding.
 An important paralog of this gene is PACS2.

 UniProtKB/Swiss-Prot for PACS1 Gene